TranNhatTan14/Obsidian/content/Career & Professional/Work/Future Work.md

 ---

-- As an experienced engineer, you know that machine learning is critical to understanding and processing massive datasets
-- In an increasingly connected world, massive amounts of structured and unstructured data open new opportunities
-- As an Artificial Intelligence and Machine Learning (AI/ML) engineer, you understand the need for robust, scalable tools that enable efficient ML workflows at the enterprise level, enabling data scientists to build, test, and deploy models at scale
-- We need your technical knowledge and desire to problem-solve to support a variety of high-impact missions across sectors and domains
 - In this role, you'll own and define the direction of mission-critical solutions by applying best-fit ML algorithms and technologies
 - As an ML engineer, you'll help define and develop MLOps pipelines and containerized solutions to enable secure, robust delivery of models to the enterprise
 - You'll work closely with your client to understand their questions and needs, and then dig into their data-rich environment to find the pieces of their information puzzle